amerk97/MachineLearning_tdt4173/Data/Clean and processed/README.md

+"StudentsPerformance_1" is the exact same as the original dataset, so this is just the raw data used to derive our new CSVs.

-Not much cleaning of the data is required for this dataset.
+Not much cleaning of the data is required for this dataset This is looked further at in the "stats" notebook.

 As for preprocessing, the first step is combining the scores into an aggregated score, which will be used as our target variable in score prediction.
 The target variable is then made binary, marked as "above average score" and "below average score".